863zq/863zq.github.io/Publication/wfs_commentary.md

 >
 > [DOI: 10.1016/j.xinn.2022.100252](https://doi.org/10.1016/j.xinn.2022.100252)
 >
-> _various accelerators have been developed to improve DNN computation regarding processing speed as well as
+> _Various accelerators have been developed to improve DNN computation regarding processing speed as well as
 > energy efficiency.
 An overall tendency of the computation platforms has been seen, evolving from conventional
 > electronics to physical systems, with progressive reductions in energy consumption.
 While there are limitations
 > for current realizations of physical systems, vigorous development is strongly looked forward to to continuously